BigSoftVideo/DOTE/README.md

 _DOTE_ is _open_ in the sense that the transcript is always accessible as a plain text file and all the formatting is transparent and non-proprietary.
 _DOTE_ provides an _environment_ to support smart transcription, much like an _Integrated Development Environment_ does for software coding.
 _DOTE_ is the first of a new breed of _Integrated Transcription Environment_ (ITE) that enhances the craft of manual transcription of qualitative video data for research purposes.
-It has native support for Windows 10 and 11, as well as for macOS including the new Apple Silicon with M-series.
+It has native support for Windows 10 and 11, as well as for macOS, including the new Apple Silicon with M-series.

 ### Is _DOTE_ for you?